Знижений оваріальний резерв

 The AFC is the total number of follicles that measure 2 to 10 mm (mean diameter) in both ovaries during the early follicular phase; AFC is determined by observation during transvaginal ultrasonography.
 If AFC is low (3 to 10), pregnancy after IVF is less likely.

-Treatment of Decreased Ovarian Reserve
+Treatment of Diminished Ovarian Reserve

 • Ovulation induction